westnordost/osm-legal-default-speeds/README.md

 ### Parse Data

-You need to parse the `default_speeds.json` with the JSON l ibrary of your choice and feed its data into the constructor.
+You need to parse the [`legal_default_speeds.json`](https://github.com/westnordost/osm-legal-default-speeds-parser) with the JSON library of your choice and feed its data into the constructor.

 <details>
 <summary>Example parsing it with <a href="https://github.com/Kotlin/kotlinx.serialization">kotlinx-serialization</a> (click to expand)</summary>